What is vitamin D?

 - People with darker skin tones: The chemical that makes the skin darker also absorbs sunlight, leaving less for vitamin D production9.

 - Being overweight: Increased body fat storage means it is harder for the body to find the stored vitamin D9.

 - People with a family history of vitamin D deficiency: According to ongoing research, there is a genetic factor in our body’s ability to produce vitamin D10.

 Vitamin D is one of those nutrients that has a significant impact on how you feel.
 The fact that its value in the body depends on sunlight and food makes it quite important to track.
-With the ElevateMe program, you can track 21 biomarkers like vitamin D that affect your core performance areas like sleep, fitness, energy, metabolism, cognition, mood, and immunity.
-Choose a health plan today and start optimising your health.
+With the ElevateMe health test, you can track 21 biomarkers including vitamin D that affect your core performance areas like sleep, fitness, energy, metabolism, cognition, mood, and immunity.

 Are you tired?